Exceptional Education Newsletter

 - Previous Issues

-Continue to ensure that all students have a Case Manager assigned.
-If you have a student in the initial eligibility process, assign the ICC as the case manager until the process has been completed.
+All students must have a Case Manager assigned.
+If you have a student in the initial eligibility process, assign yourself (the ICC) as the case manager until the process has been completed.

-Work on obtaining parents' signatures to finalize and ensure that the IEP process is compliant in VA IEP.
-No services in the current IEP can be provided until the parent has consented.
-Student services will be based on the last agreed upon IEP.
-We want to ensure that we are prepared for our DEC 1 Child Count.
+Continue to work on obtaining parents' signatures to finalize and ensure that the IEP and eligibility process is compliant.
+Services in the current IEP can only be provided once the parent has consented.

 Indicator and Reports Directions: